 It All Depends on How Good-Looking Your Spouse Is

 The stock of a taken man seems to be boosted not by his own good looks, but by the appeal of his partner, research shows.
 The study found that, when people were coupled with a more attractive mate, the mate-choice copying effect grew stronger.
-So the good news is that you married out of your league.
-The bad news is that this makes single women wonder if they missed something when they gave you the once-over.
+So, congratulations, you married out of your league.
+However, this makes single women wonder if they missed something when they gave you the once-over.

 They Ultimately Still Respect the Ring